top of page

 https://www.ibac.vic.gov.au/publications-and-resources/article/unauthorised-access-and-disclosure-of-information-held-by-victoria-police?utm_source=chatgpt.com

-DRINK DRIVING DETECTIONS OF VICTORIA POLICE OFFICERS - 2016 VIC
+DRINK DRIVING DETECTIONS OF VICTORIA POLICE OFFICERS - 2016 VICTORIA

 IBAC identified that over the past 15 years, detections of officers drink driving have declined, however the average BAC reading of officers has increased.
 In comparison with the Victorian public, a higher percentage of officers are detected drink driving after a collision, with these numbers also increasing over the sample period.